Avik-Das-567/Logistic-Regression-with-NumPy-and-Python/README.md

 The entire model is implemented **without using machine learning libraries like Scikit-Learn**, focusing purely on **NumPy-based numerical computation**.

 ## Project Overview
-This project builds a **binary classification model** that predicts whether a student will **pass or fail a DMV written test** based on scores from two tests.
+This project builds a **binary classification model** that learns the relationship between two exam scores, and the probability of passing the DMV written test.

 The workflow includes:
 1. Loading and exploring the dataset